 6:30: My alarm goes off for my first day harvesting wine grapes in the Beaujolais region in France.
-I didn’t sleep very well last night, due to the new surroundings and my mind racing with what the morning will bring.
-I am staying in a dormitory with 5 other women (the men’s dorm is next door) on the estate of the vineyard.
-I’m excited for my first day of a 10-day vendange to discover the culture of this very French event, learn some wine-related vocabulary and eat some local food.
+It is the first day of an anthropological and gustatory adventure: a 10-day vendange to discover the culture of this very French event, learn some wine-related vocabulary and eat some local food.
+I didn’t sleep very well last night, due to the new surroundings and my mind racing with what the morning will bring and I'm groggy but excited to get started.
+I am sharing a dormitory with 5 other women (the men’s dorm is next door) on the estate of the vineyard.

-7:00: Breakfast.
-Bread and jam and a bowl of coffee.
-Normally the French drink coffee by the thimbleful.
+7:00: Petit déjeuner: Breakfast of bread and jam and a bowl of coffee.
+Until now I've only seen the French drink coffee by the thimbleful.
 Apparently the first coffee of the day is an exception.
 It is drunk from a cereal bowl.
 I drink two.

 I met most of my fellow vendangeurs yesterday evening at the apèritif.
 There are two groups: the old-timers and les jeunes- the younger group of first-time vendangeurs.
 I’m considered part of this group even though age-wise I’m somewhere in the middle of the two groups.
-I am the only foreigner.
+I am the only foreigner and I have a hard time keeping up with the rapid French spoken in a half dozen different accents.

-7:30: The beginning of the vendange and the first vocabulary word of the day-- Serpete: the hook-like tool that I use to cut the stem of the grape clusters and the skin from the knuckles of my left hand.
+7:30: The beginning of the vendange and the first vocabulary word of the day-- Serpete: the sharp, hook-like tool that I use to slice the stem of the grape clusters and scrape the skin from the knuckles of my left hand.

 7:33: My back hurts.
-The old timers say the backache will go away after the third day.
+The old-timers say the backache will go away after the third day.
 I don’t know why they lie.
-The conspiracy seems to go deep, as I have heard this from multiple sources, always citing the same figure.
-My back never stopped hurting until I stopped harvesting.
+The conspiracy goes deep, as I have heard this from multiple sources, always citing the same figure: three days.
+Mine lasts 10 days.

-9:00 and time for the second vocabulary word of the day: Casse-croûte- snack break, literally breaking of bread.
+9:00 Time for the second vocabulary word of the day: Casse-croûte- snack break, literally breaking of bread.
 And not a moment too soon!
 I’m starving (bread and jam does not a breakfast make, in my book) and I desperately need some coffee.
 Hang on!
 That’s not coffee!
 It’s wine!
-Oh well, when in Rome…
+Bah!
+Pourquois pas? asks the anthropologist in me.

-From the snack food it is clear that they expect some hard work—ham, cheese, bread, cake, chocolate…
+From the snack food it is clear that they expect some hard work—charcuterie, cheese, bread, cake, chocolate…

 9:15-12:00 We all have a row (rang) to harvest and we bend, squat or scoot along on our butt…whatever it takes to find all of the ripe grapes to fill our buckets.
-The porteur makes his rounds, and when he comes around (“Allez les seaus!”
-Let’s go with the buckets!) we empty our buckets in turn into the container he wears on his back.
+The row is not long, but it takes several hours to finish it, bending, lifting, crawling.
+The porteur makes his rounds, calling "Allez les seaus!”
+(Let’s go with the buckets!).
+We empty our buckets in turn into the panier he wears on his back.
 He collects up to 100 pounds of grapes before he empties the container into the trailer.
+Somehow sore shoulders seem to me preferable to a sore back and I envy him.

 12:00 Lunch.
 More wine.
 More cheese.
 More pork products.
 And a little rest for my aching back.